 New Jersey Casino Parties has been providing successful fundraisers for over thirty years to non-profits, community organizations, schools and charities.
-Unlike other companies, we are fully licensed to provide this service legally in the states of Pennsylvania, New Jersey, and New York.
+Unlike other companies, we are fully licensed to provide this service legally in the states of New Jersey and Delaware.

 What is unique about this form of fundraising is the simple fact that your guests feel like they are getting something in return for their donation – a fun night of networking and socializing!
-People are much more willing to donate money to a cause when they feel they are getting something in return.
+People are much more willing to donate money to a cause when they feel a connection to the organization and the people involved.

 Our events are not only fun for your intended audience, but we also take all the work out of it by offering complete turnkey services and assistance.
 We will customize your casino party based upon the amount of guests anticipated, any theme you have might have chosen and the venue you have selected for your event.
 Our clients continually remind us of how everything runs so smoothly that they have been able to sit back and even enjoy their own event!

 A Casino Night Fundraiser is an event where guests experience the fun and excitement of playing in a real casino.
 Depending on state restrictions, the event features gaming tables much like the ones you would find in a real casino, as well as professional dealers to run the games.